 The most popular way to access Newfound Gap Road is from the Sugarlands entrance, which is just a short drive from Gatlinburg.
 Although this road can be driven in a day, you may want to stick around for a few days to explore a few of the hiking trails in the area and discover some of the unique things to do in Gatlinburg!

 Star Dancer Cabin: Check Rates on Booking.com

 Cumberland Falls is one of the most beautiful waterfalls in Kentucky any time of year, it is especially gorgeous in the fall when it’s surrounded by colorful foliage!

 Often called “Little Niagra”, this incredible waterfall plunges almost 70 feet into the river below.
 It spans a staggering 125 feet across the Cumberland River and is the largest waterfall in Kentucky!
 After taking in the views of the falls, be sure to explore more of the incredible natural scenery Cumberland Falls State Park has to offer!
 It is truly a hiker’s paradise with over 17 miles of scenic trails to explore.

 If you happen to visit during a full moon, be sure to stay after dark or plan to camp overnight for a chance to see a rare “moonbow” over Cumberland Falls.
-This is the only place in the Western Hemisphere to view this phenomenon, making it one of the most unique things to do during fall in the south!
+This is the only place in the Western Hemisphere to view this phenomenon, making it one of the unique things to do during fall in the South!

 Where to Stay Near Cumberland Falls: